Topic Proposals

 The most common occasional courses, 2270, 2271, 4470, 4471, 5570, 5571, are available to all academic programs, and have the same generic course description.

-Each topic offered through a selected topics course has its own unique set of learning objectives, unlike subtitle/topic courses, e.g. ENGL 4439 Significant British Writers.
-The latter type of course has a set of learning objectives shared by all of its topics.
+Each topic offered through a special topics course has its own unique set of course learning objectives, unlike topic/subtitle courses, e.g. ENGL 4439 Significant British Writers.
+The latter type of course has a single set of course learning objectives shared by all of its topics.

 Special topics courses must be taught following the generic catalog description, including the mode of instruction, modality, and prerequisite.
 For example, all 4470 courses must be taught in the lecture mode with regular grading and consent of instructor.
 If specific requisites are proposed with a course proposal, these will be listed as recommended requisites and not enforced in the registration.
 If a lecture/lab mode is desired, both 4470 and 4471 courses must be proposed.